 Long-term trends in precipitation are superimposed by large variations from year to year, which means that these trends are uncertain at a number of measurement locations.
 Our measurement series taken over many years in the Swiss plateau point to an increase in the averaged total annual precipitation.
 This is primarily due to the observed increase in the winter months.
-As far as the average over Switzerland is concerned, there are no significant changes in the period 1864-2018.
 Also on the south side of the Alps, there are no significant trends to be detected on the seasonal or annual scale.

 The most precipitation in the shortest amount of time - within a few days - falls in Ticino.
 Heavy precipitation events are actually a summer phenomenon, as the heaviest precipitation tends to occur in connection with thunderstorms.
 The precipitation intensity of the heaviest precipitation days over the course of a year has seen a slight increase at 90% of Swiss meteorological stations.
 On average, the increase has been +7.7% per degree of warming, or around 12% since 1901.
 This trend is expected to continue.
 It is therefore only a matter of time before Switzerland is inundated in one day with the volume of water contained in Lake Zurich (see climate fact further up this page).